Suhag2001/Python/README.md

 # Python
-Here you will see the my python programming process
+Here you will see my python programming progress